kbs1/openxdagpool/README.md

 # Features
 - detailed pool and network statistics, including graphs (hashrate, active miners, difficulty, ...)
-- address balance checker tool
+- address balance checker and pool payouts tool
 - leaderboard
 - detailed guides on how to set-up miners
 - rich administration interface allowing to customise many aspects of the website